Fastdruid/ReCDTV/Connectors/CN9.md

 ```
 According to the datasheet for the LC7883M this pin should do nothing as the chip is configured for serial data control.

-I don't believe there are any CDs made in the last 30 years that use pre-emphasis during mastering (and hence need de-emphasis), this is a list of CD's that
+I don't believe there are any CDs made in the last 30 years that use pre-emphasis during mastering (and hence need de-emphasis), this is I think a full list of CD's that actually used it...
 https://www.studio-nibble.com/cd/index.php?title=Pre-emphasis_(release_list)

 ### 14 DATA - Pin 16 on A570